-Intrinsically high asset risk, stemming from the bank's focus on risky consumer lending
+High asset risk stems from the bank's focus on riskier consumer lending

-The assigned Asset Risk score of caa1 reflects the bank's concentration in unsecured consumer lending, which makes its asset quality vulnerable to the pandemic-induced risks, and its large share of restructured loans, a portion of which will likely migrate to the problematic category.
-However, we expect the bank's problem loan ratio to keep below 10% over the next 12-18 months.
+The assigned Asset Risk score of caa1 reflects the bank's concentration in unsecured consumer lending, which makes its asset quality vulnerable to any economic shock, and its large share of restructured loans, a portion of which will migrate to the problematic category.
+However, Bank of Baku's problem loans ratio improved substantially in 2021 to 3.3% from 8.0% in 2020 but strong loan growth will likely increase formation of new problem loans in the next 12-18 months.

-As of 31 December 2020, Bank of Baku's problem loans accounted for 8.0% of gross loans, compared with 13.6% at the beginning of the year.
-On top of this, as of 1 May 2021, approximately 23% of all loans comprised loans restructured as a result of implementation of the president's 2019 decree (these loans are accounted as purchased and originated credit impaired loans net of loan loss reserves).
-The bank's management expects it to collect at least one quarter of these restructured loans in the course of 2021.
-The amount of loans restructured because of the pandemic is not significant.
+On top of this, in the first half of 2021, approximately 23% of all loans comprised loans restructured as a result of implementation of the president's 2019 decree (these loans are accounted as purchased and originated credit impaired loans net of loan loss reserves).
+We expect at least a quarter of these restructured loans to have been resolved and collected in 2021, per management guidance.